Home » Indian Polity » Right to Vote

 • First General Elections (1952): The first general elections held in 1952 allowed women to participate as voters on an equal footing with men.
 Many women participated in this historic election, both as voters and as candidates.

-• Promotion of Women’s Participation: Over the years, various government and non-governmental organizations have worked to promote women’s participation in the electoral process.
+• Promotion of Women’s Participation: Over the years, various government and non-governmental organisations have worked to promote women’s participation in the electoral process.
 This includes initiatives to increase voter registration among women and promote their representation in elected offices.

 • Reservation of Seats: To address gender disparities in political representation, India has implemented a reservation system for women in local government bodies, known as Panchayats and Municipalities.
 A certain percentage of seats are reserved for women in these bodies to ensure their active participation.

 • Increasing Participation: Despite challenges and cultural barriers, the participation of women in the Indian electoral process has been steadily increasing.
-Women have been elected to various political offices, including the position of the President and the Prime Minister.
+Women have been elected to various political offices, including the position of President and the Prime Minister.

 Today, women in India have the same voting rights as men, and they play a vital role in shaping the country’s democratic processes through their participation in elections.
 While progress has been made, efforts continue to further empower women in politics and increase their representation in all levels of government.

-Right to Vote in Indian Constitution
+Constitutional Provisions for Right to Vote in India

 The right to vote in the Indian Constitution is primarily guaranteed by Article 326.
 Here’s what Article 326 of the Indian Constitution states:

-(1) The elections to the House of the People and to the Legislative Assembly of every State shall be on the basis of adult suffrage; that is to say, every person who is a citizen of India and who is not less than eighteen years of age on such date as may be fixed in that behalf by or under any law made by the appropriate Legislature and is not otherwise disqualified under this Constitution or any law made by the appropriate Legislature on the ground of non-residence, unsoundness of mind, crime or corrupt or illegal practice, shall be entitled to be registered as a voter at any such election.
+(1) The elections to the House of the People and to the Legislative Assembly of every State shall be based on adult suffrage; that is to say, every person who is a citizen of India and who is not less than eighteen years of age on such date as may be fixed in that behalf by or under any law made by the appropriate Legislature and is not otherwise disqualified under this Constitution or any law made by the appropriate Legislature on the ground of non-residence, unsoundness of mind, crime or corrupt or illegal practice, shall be entitled to be registered as a voter at any such election.

 (2) No person shall be ineligible for inclusion in any such roll or claim to be included in any special electoral roll for any such constituency or be entitled to vote at any such election if he is not disqualified under any law made by the appropriate Legislature on the ground of non-residence, unsoundness of mind, crime or corrupt or illegal practice.”